-Author has written 26 stories for Space 1999, Seinfeld, Doctor Who, Lost In Space, Get Smart, My Name is Earl, Godzilla, Voyage to the Bottom of the Sea, Indiana Jones, Big Bang Theory, Knight Rider, Married with Children, Gamera, The Prisoner, Corner Gas, and Incredible Hulk.
+Author has written 29 stories for Space 1999, Seinfeld, Doctor Who, Lost In Space, Get Smart, My Name is Earl, Godzilla, Voyage to the Bottom of the Sea, Indiana Jones, Big Bang Theory, Knight Rider, Incredible Hulk, Married with Children, Gamera, The Prisoner, Corner Gas, and Greatest American Hero.

 Where to start, where to start?

 I guess my writing goes all the way back to the 20th century, and Grade 6, where my teacher liked my short stories so much I just kind of latched onto it and ran with the encouragement.
 I wrote a bunch of painfully-unreadable Star Trek stories, Godzilla stories, and years later in my 20's found an outlet with a play-by-mail Star Trek correspondence game from 1983 to 1986 to hone my technique (Isaac Asimov I am not, but I got by).
 Afterwards I began writing longer stories one chapter at a time with some long distance friends, one chapter at a time.
 And from there my own 'Star Trek' short stories for my own entertainment, set on a ship other than the Enterprise.
 Years later the internet later revealed to me lots of fan fiction sites, one of which was one for 'Space:1999', so I submitted a bunch of stories for them.